Clear thinking for when the

 5 Marketing Tactics Small Businesses Should Stop Using in 2026 Small business marketing in 2026 rewards focus over volume.
 If a tactic creates work but doesn’t create decisions, drop it.
 Save it for later.
 Generic SEO and content bloat If your “SEO strategy” is publishing thin, generic posts because a tool told you to, stop.… Continue reading 5 Marketing Tactics Small Businesses Should Stop Using in 2026

-If you’ve driven Highway 12 toward Lolo Pass in January, you know the moment.
+What AI Search Is Quietly Doing to Local Visibility If you’ve driven Highway 12 toward Lolo Pass in January, you know the moment.
 The sky and the road turn the same color.
 Trees blur.
 Mileposts vanish.
 When that happens, you stop looking for options.
 You look for one thing: a signal you trust.
-Search is moving in that direction.
-Over the last two decades,… Continue reading AI Search Visibility: Why Local Businesses Are Disappearing
+Search is… Continue reading If AI can’t tell whether your business is trustworthy, why would it mention you at all?

 Why Digital Marketing Fails Early